 Tiny Toes Therapy is a private clinic that provides comprehensive services for speech and language therapy, occupational therapy, augmentative communication, and feeding therapy to children birth to young adulthood.
-Our services include diagnostic evaluations, creating and implementing treatment plans, completing augmentative communication evaluations and recommendations, and offering consultation services.
+Our services include evaluations, treatment plans, and offering consultation services.

 Our therapists have wide range of experience with:

 - Augmentitive Communication Evaluations